getify/foi-lang/Foi-Guide.md

 size(< a: 1 >);             // 1
 ```

-If the desired index or field name is held in a variable, you can use it in the Record/Tuple literal definition by prefixing the variable name with the `%` sigil:
+If the desired index or field name is held in a variable, you can compute the field-name with an expression, by prefixing with the `%` sigil:

 ```java
 def idx: 3;